 - Low Entropy: The model is certain.
 'Good' is almost always followed by 'morning' or 'afternoon'.
 The probability distribution is highly concentrated.

-- High Entropy: The model is uncertain – many tokens are similarly probable.
+- High Entropy: The model is uncertain, as many tokens are similarly probable.
 The distribution is flat.

 Practical Examples: